hisplan/wdl-cellranger-vdj/README.md

 WDLized Cell Ranger V(D)J Pipeline

+## License

+The code is available to everyone under the standard [MIT license](./LICENSE).
+However, the code internally uses 10x software, so please make sure that you read and agree to [10x End User Software License](https://www.10xgenomics.com/end-user-software-license-agreement).

 ## Setup

 The pipeline is a part of SCING (Single-Cell pIpeliNe Garden; pronounced as "sing" /siŋ/).
 For setup, please refer to [this page](https://github.com/hisplan/scing).
 All the instructions below is given under the assumption that you have already configured SCING in your environment.